How to run your first meeting with your staff as a new manager

 Once you’ve got your first staff meeting under your belt, the next thing on your agenda is determining the right meeting cadence for your team.
 In other words, as a new manager, how often should you plan to run staff meetings?

-Scenario one: Your team has a looming deadline on a project with a lot of moving parts.
-So you make sure to have daily team meeting for as long as there are several time-sensitive tasks to manage.
+• Scenario #1: Your team has a looming deadline on a project with many moving parts.
+So you make sure to have daily team meetings for as long as there are several time-sensitive tasks to manage.

-Scenario two: You’re managing a team of introverts who feel drained after getting the team together.
-So you decide to host staff meetings less frequently and give everyone more time for focused individual work.
+• Scenario #2: You're managing a team of introverts who feel drained after getting all team members together.
+So you decide to host fewer staff meetings and give everyone more time for focused individual work.

 How to manage meeting with your team